About Giant Buddha of Leshan

 The Giant Buddha of Leshan, also known as Dafo or the Great Buddha statue in Leshan, China, is a massive sculpture of a sitting Buddha which was carved into Mount Lingyun from 713 AD.

-At an incredible height of 230 feet, the Giant Buddha of Leshan was originally created by a monk called Haitong to oversee passing ships travelling along the Qingyi, Min and Dadu rivers beneath it. the Giant Buddha of Leshan was completed in around 803 AD, although Haitong did not live to see his masterpiece completed.
+At an incredible height of 230 feet, the Giant Buddha of Leshan was originally created by a monk called Haitong to oversee passing ships travelling along the Qingyi, Min and Dadu rivers beneath it.
+After trouble finding funding, the Giant Buddha of Leshan was finally completed in around 803 AD, although Haitong did not live to see his masterpiece completed.

-Since then, many Buddhist temples and structures were built around the Giant Buddha of Leshan, transforming the area into one of China’s most important centres of Buddhism.
+By the time of the Song Dynasty in the medieval period, the Giant Buddha of Leshan was already covered in moss and its pavilion had crumbled.
+Nonetheless, since then many Buddhist temples and structures have been built around the Giant Buddha of Leshan, transforming the area into one of China’s most important centres of Buddhism.

-Visitors can take the steep stairs down to the Giant Buddha of Leshan's enormous feet, sail by in a boat or cross the Haoshang Bridge to catch a good view of this magnificent site.
+Today, the Giant Buddha of Leshan continues to sit proudly within it’s rocky seat, draped in lush greenery.
+Visitors can take the steep stairs down to the Giant Buddha of Leshan’s enormous feet, sail by in a boat or cross the Haoshang Bridge to catch a good view of this magnificent site.
+Be aware, the area gets pretty crowded after 10am in the morning, so get there early to enjoy the best views.

 Discover the best Historic Sites in China, from Terracotta Army to The Sun Yat-sen Mausoleum and more, includes interactive Chinese cultural landmarks and monuments map.